 For individuals and families seeking comprehensive coverage

-Health-share programs are membership-based cost-sharing communities, not traditional health insurance.
-Members contribute a monthly amount, and those funds are used to help pay for eligible medical expenses within the group, according to program guidelines.
-Health-shares typically emphasize shared values, personal responsibility, and lower monthly costs, but they do not provide the same guarantees or consumer protections as ACA health insurance.
+Health-share programs are membership-based cost-sharing communities, distinct from traditional health insurance.
+Members, often self-employed individuals, contribute a monthly amount, and those funds are used to help cover eligible medical expenses within the group, following program guidelines.
+These health coverage options typically emphasize shared values, personal responsibility, and lower monthly costs.
+However, it's important to note that health-shares do not provide the same guarantees or consumer protections as ACA health insurance, nor do they typically include benefits like dental insurance.
+Members may also receive a 1099 form for their contributions, which can impact their tax filings.

 Healthshare programs may be a good fit for: